 Cooper told CBS This Morning that he experienced 36 hours of blindness after a day of filming in Portugal for a piece for 60-Minutes.
 Because Cooper shot on water, the sun reflected off the water and burned his eyes, resulting in temporary blindness.

 Cooper said the day was overcast, and he was only exposed for two hours.
 This fact shows the importance of Ultraviolet Awareness, which includes knowing the importance of wearing sunglasses even when the sun’s not shining.

 After the ordeal, Cooper described what sunburned eyes feel like:

 “I wake up in the middle of the night, and it feels like my eyes are on fire, my eyeballs, and I think, oh maybe I have sand in my eyes or something.
 I douse my eyes with water.
 Anyway, it turns out I have sunburned my eyeballs, and I go blind.
 I went blind for 36 hours.”

 Solar Keratitis and retinal burns can also be caused by staring straight into the sun or looking at a solar eclipse.
-Surfers and skiers, really anyone spending extended periods of time on water or snow, are especially vulnerable to solar keratitis.
+Surfers and skiers, really anyone spending extended periods on water or snow, are especially vulnerable to solar keratitis.

 How Do You Know If Your Eyes Are Sunburned?